-Organizational Management, Capacity and Sustainability 30%
+Financial Capacity, Management and Sustainability 30%

-- The applicant demonstrates skillful project management, organization and deliverability; - The applicant demonstrates proficient curriculum development and execution, and knowledge of educational standards to achieve successful project implementation; - The applicant demonstrates appropriate financial monitoring systems to track expenditures; - The applicant's budget information is detailed, accurate, feasible and directly related to the activities of the grant request; and - The applicant demonstrates the ability to attract any additional financial support necessary to complete the activities of the project.
+- The organization demonstrates proper oversight with a committed board of directors with well-rounded expertise; - The applicant is sufficiently stable, in terms of arts and humanities expertise, organizational capacity and financial status, to implement the project; - The applicant demonstrates it has the internal capacity to administer the grant and has appropriate financial monitoring systems in place to track expenditures; - The applicant's budget information is detailed, accurate, feasible and directly related to the grant request.
+All items funded with grant dollars are eligible expenses under the grant; and - The applicant clearly demonstrates ability to attract the financial support necessary to sustain the activities and match required funds, if applicable.

-FY 2021 ARTS/HUMANITIES EDUCATION PROJECT GRANT APPLICATION CHECKLIST
+FY 2021 EAST OF THE RIVER (EOR) PROJECT GRANT APPLICATION CHECKLIST

-The following is a checklist for all mandatory and supplementary documents required to submit the Arts/Humanities Education Project application, in addition to the required narrative questions within the online application.
+The following is a checklist for all mandatory and supplementary documents required to submit the East of the River Project application, in addition to the required narrative questions within the online application.
 Documents must be uploaded as PDFs through CAH's online grant portal prior to the application deadline.
 Visit www.dcarts.dc.gov, click on the grants tab, select "Managing Grant Award" to obtain the OPGS Compliance Documents.